SantisWorkshop/Heart-Disease-Modeling/README.md

 for those that do.
 Even observing the other models people have done on the Kaggle page, we see that this model was never going to give us a fair prediction rate for those that do have heart disease.
 Our project remains inconclusive for now.

-Credits for this project: Oscar Monroy https://github.com/omonroy20(hd_analysis_rf; random forest model), Santiago Rodriguez (hd_analysis_log; logistic regression model)
+Credits for this project: Oscar Monroy https://github.com/omonroy20 (hd_analysis_rf; random forest model), Santiago Rodriguez (hd_analysis_log; logistic regression model)